 - The account will be based in Germany (or the United Kingdom), so it’s not practical to use for transfers or direct deposits in the US.
 But as a travel card, it’s still useful—especially if you have income in Euros.

 How to open an N26 account in the US when it’s officially launched

 While we don’t yet know what the process will look like, what is nearly certain is that you will be able to open an account in a few minutes just using your phone.

 It is not yet known if the verification processes will involve taking a picture of your State ID or passport, or if it will simply verify your identity by looking up your SSN and address information through a credit rating agency (like most US banks currently do).

 What features will N26 offer in the US?

-While we don’t know anything officially yet, my guess is that N26’s product will resemble that of Simple in many ways.
-Meaning a user friendly app, no overdraft fees (since the account probably won’t support checks, and therefore cannot be drawn into red), no foreign exchange fees, and no monthly fees for at least their basic offering.
+While we don’t know anything officially yet, I guess that N26’s product will resemble that of Simple in many ways.
+Meaning a user-friendly app, no overdraft fees (since the account probably won’t support checks, and therefore cannot be drawn into the red), no foreign exchange fees, and no monthly fees for at least their primary offering.

 It’s also a possibility that N26 will launch with built-in support for TransferWise, and maybe even with their premium plans with travel insurance, metal card, and a free WeWork membership.

 Only time will tell… But if their European product is any indication, whatever they launch is sure to be great!